Laser Eye Surgery Procedure

 The laser eye surgery procedure is as follows:

-- Eye lid guard used to prevent blinking.
+- The consultant will then apply an eye lid guard which is used to prevent blinking.

-- The corneal flap is created, either using the blade-free Intralase laser (LASIK) or manually by using a weak alcohol solution to soften the upper epithelial cells which are then gently moved back with a blade (LASEK).
+- The corneal flap is then created, using the blade-free FS Intralase laser (LASIK) or a weak alcohol solution is used to soften the upper epithelial cells which are then gently moved aside (LASEK).

-- The excimer laser uses your personalised treatment plan to reshape the corneal tissue.
+- The excimer laser uses your personalised treatment plan to reshape the corneal tissue to correct your prescription.

 - Throughout the procedure, the Advanced Control Eye-tracking (ACE) system guides the laser during the treatment by following and mirroring the movement of your eye.